stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 The default camera configuration means we are looking at the model from above, therefore the `model` component of the matrix is introduced where:

-* The _tilt_ set the orientation of the model relative to the 'ground'.
+* The _tilt_ sets the orientation of the model so we are looking at it from the side.

 * And _rot_ rotates vertically so the camera is facing the corner of the chalet with the door.

-Note that the camera was also moved slightly above 'ground' level.
+* Note that the camera was also moved above 'ground' level.

 When we run the demo it's a bit of a mess: